UlisesGascon/n8n-nodes-synology-chat/README.md

 ## Operations

 - Send Message to any user in the Chat including rich media options.
+- Generate a list of all the available channels for the robot
+- Generate a list of all the available users for the robot

+### Notes

+It can't listen for changes/responses or participate in channels (yet).

 By default includes the support for non-valid SSL Synology instances, [see](https://github.com/UlisesGascon/n8n-nodes-synology-chat#disable-ssl-validation)